 Delights in the heart of the Malay-Muslim enclave

-Historic Kampong Glam isn’t only known for the landmark Sultan Mosque, colourful Haji Lane and quirky boutiques.
+Historic Kampong Gelam isn’t only known for the landmark Sultan Mosque, colourful Haji Lane and quirky boutiques.
 The area also has a selection of affordable halal grub.
 Krave, for example, is a quaint café specialising in great East-meets-West dishes like arabiatta chicken pasta (infused with Asian spices for a spicy kick) and their specialty, the "Kraving Ayam Bakar" (barbecued chicken).

 Meanwhile, & Why Café—located on nearby Bali Lane—is the place to go for mocktails and desserts as well as unique entrees like the Oriental Crab Meat Pasta, all of which has had foodies here raving.

-For great Malay/Indonesian food outside the Kampong Glam area, check out Tambuah Mas.
+For great Malay/Indonesian food outside the Kampong Gelam area, check out Tambuah Mas.
 Located at Paragon on Orchard Road, the restaurant is famous for its servings of satay (grilled skewered meats), seafood and beef served with rice.
 Over on Bencoolen Street, Pu3 Restaurant is one of the best places in Singapore for nasi ambeng, a popular Javanese fragrant rice dish topped with chicken curry, vegetables and fried coconut flesh.

 Halal food in Singapore isn’t just limited to Asian meals.
 Buffets are also a great place to savour many tastes in one seating.
 Here are some restaurants that will surely whet your appetites.

 AquaMarine—located at the Marina Mandarin Singapore—offers a dazzling buffet of Asian and Western cuisines.
 It is also known as a paradise for seafood lovers.